 • Has a disability which prevents or hinders the child from making use of educational facilities of a kind provided for children of the same age in other schools within the Local Authority.

 Special education provision means:

-Children must not be regarded as having learning difficulties solely because their language, or form of the home language, is different from that in which they are taught.
+Children must not be regarded as having learning difficulties solely because their language is different from that in which they are taught.

 Arboretum Primary School will have due regard for the Special Needs Code of Practice 2014 when carrying out our duties towards all pupils with special educational needs, and ensure that parents are notified when SEND provision is being made for their child.

-Sensory and/or Physical - Such as hearing or visual impairment, which might affect them in school or medical or health condition which may slow down a child’s progress and/or involves treatment that affects his or her education.
+• Sensory and/or Physical - Such as hearing or visual impairment, which might affect them in school, medical or health condition which may slow down a child’s progress and/or involves treatment that affects his or her education.

 Children make progress at different rates and have different ways they learn best.
 Teachers take account of this when they plan teaching and learning activities.
 Children making slower progress or having particular difficulties in one area may be given extra help/support or different lessons to help them succeed.

 The admission arrangements for ALL pupils are in accordance with national legislation, including the Equality Act 2010.
 This includes children with any level of SEND; those with Education, Health and Care Plans and those without.